Baillie Gifford Schools Programme 2019

 On 26 August, author Philip Ardagh and illustrator Elissa Elwick host a gentle, fully interactive event with lots of sensory elements for pupils of all ages with severe learning disabilities including PMLD.
 You’ll find out all about the funny adventures of detectives Sally Stick and Fetch the dog.

 Our Career-long Professional Learning events aim to give you inspiring new ideas to try out in the classroom.
 Take part in one of our interactive creative writing workshops, or join in discussions on hot topics in education with authors and experts in the field.
 This year we explore wordless stories, modern masculinity, how to encourage reluctant readers and more.

 And lots more…

-Plus, on Baillie Gifford Gala Day (28 Aug), we’ll be celebrating our favourite book baddies as Charlotte Square Gardens is transformed into a magical space exclusively for primary schools.
+On Baillie Gifford Gala Day (27 Aug), we transform Charlotte Square Gardens into a magical space exclusively for primary schools.
 This year, we celebrate the 50th anniversary of the moon landing and embrace everything cosmic!

 You can find out more about How to Book on this site, or on p.39 of the brochure.

 If you would like to receive a printed copy of the brochure, please send your name and postal address to email@example.com

 To make your visit to the Book Festival as affordable as possible, we offer various schemes: